unjs/ofetch/README.md

 **Why export is called `$fetch` instead of `fetch`?**

-Using same name of `fetch` can be confusing since API is different but still it is a fetch so using closesest possible alternative.
+Using the same name of `fetch` can be confusing since API is different but still it is a fetch so using closest possible alternative.

 **Why not having default export?**